A Remedy for Ugly Trim or Molding

 David West, owner of Meadowview Construction in Ipswich, MA, offers some great ideas on sprucing up and pumping up miserly moldings without breaking the bank.
 Use the following tips yourself or hire a professional carpenter to spruce up your moldings for you.

-“When remodeling budgets are stretched it sometimes forces us to get creative.
-On a recent bedroom renovation we suggested a simple upgrade to their existing colonial casing using nothing more than a stock back band molding.
-Without too much effort we created the illusion of a much wider and deeper casing by just tacking on this small back band profile to the outer edge of the casing.”
+“When remodeling budgets are stretched, it sometimes forces us to get creative.
+On a recent bedroom renovation we suggested a simple upgrade to their existing colonial casing, using nothing more than a stock back band molding.
+Without too much effort, we created the illusion of a much wider and deeper casing by just tacking on this small back band profile to the outer edge of the casing.”

-West says that re-staining wood is an easy job, but notes that in some cases the original stains had sealers applied over them.
-“Sealers will prevent a stain from absorbing into the wood” says West, “so one trick we use is to apply a coat of straight shellac to the old finish.
-Shellac with stick to just about any surface and will serve as a clear primer over which a darker stain can be applied.”
+While West says that re-staining wood is an easy job, he notes that in some cases the original stains were covered with sealers.
+“Sealers prevent a stain from absorbing into the wood, so one trick we use is to apply a coat of straight shellac to the old finish.
+Shellac will stick to just about any surface and serve as a clear primer over which a darker stain can be applied.”